kallazz/MakeWiz/README.md

 This is not a very convenient approach, if you don't want to use the default values.
 It will be modified with flags and environmental variables in the future.

+## Your feedback
+If you have any questions, suggestions, or run into any issues, feel free to head over to the [Issues](https://github.com/kallazz/genmake/issues) tab.
+Your feedback is very important to me.